-- Whether the new figure is made up of 13 matches available and,
+- Whether the new figure comprises 13 matches available and,

 - Whether moving six matches from the 14 match group 2 puzzle figure, this possible final figure can be formed.

-The answer to the first question is a resounding yes.
+The answer to the first question is a confident yes.
 The possible figure has exactly 13 matches.

-And the easiest way to confirm whether moving 6 matches the new possible final figure for group 2 matches can be formed from the original possible figure, is to put the two figures side by side and count the common matchsticks.
+To confirm whether the possible final figure for group 2 matches can be formed from the original figure by moving 6 matches, is to put the two figures side by side and count the common matchsticks.